-TRAININGS & MEETINGS

-ATTENDED BY SATELLITE CITIES
+TRAININGS & MEETINGS ATTENDED BY SATELLITE CITIES

 TOTAL 70+

-4. Theory of Change While there is growing global recognition of the role of cities in delivering the goals of the Paris Agreement, the reality of harnessing this immense potential remains a challenge.
-Many Southeast Asian cities are strengthening their adaptation and disaster risk reduction and management (DRRM) measures in the wake of intense local impacts from climate change.
-Mitigation measures, conversely, can feel more abstract and illusive.
-In advancing urban sustainability, local governments must simultaneously contribute to emissions reduction efforts and address pressing development concerns.
+4. Theory of Change

+While there is growing global recognition of the role of cities in delivering the goals of the Paris Agreement, the reality of harnessing this immense potential remains a challenge.
+Many Southeast Asian cities are strengthening their adaptation and disaster risk reduction and management (DRRM) measures due to the observed and felt impacts of climate change locally.
+However, mitigation measures can feel more abstract and illusive.
+This robs local governments of the opportunity to contribute to emissions reduction efforts while also addressing pressing development concerns and advancing urban sustainability in their cities.

 The Ambitious City Promises Project provides a model for Southeast Asian cities in pursuing stakeholder-driven strategies towards low emission development pathways.
-While scholarship is limited regarding the precise impact of individual behavioral changes on climate change in Southeast Asia, studies and evidence from cities elsewhere (like Seoul) suggest potential for emissions reductions via behavioral change.
-Druckman and Jackson (2010)\ demonstrated that sustainable lifestyles can reduce the household level emissions by 37% in the United Kingdom, while Seoul's rigorous stakeholder engagement greatly contributed to a 11% reduction of household sector GHG emissions.
-Many city-level policies require consensus and stakeholder participation in order for them to be fully realized.
-Therefore, engaging stakeholders in city-level climate action plans can further elevate governments' climate ambitions.
+While scholarship is limited regarding the precise impact of individual behavioral changes on climate change in Southeast Asia, studies elsewhere suggest potential for emissions reductions via behavioral change.
+Druckman and Jackson (2010) demonstrated that sustainable lifestyles can reduce the household level emissions by 37% in the United Kingdom, while Seoul's rigorous stakeholder engagement greatly contributed to a 11% reduction of household sector GHG emissions.
+In fact, many city-level policies require consensus and stakeholder participation in order for them to be fully realized.
+Therefore, engaging stakeholders in city-level climate action plans can further elevate local governments' climate ambitions.

-\ Druckman, Angela & Jackson, Tim, 2010.
-"The bare necessities: How much household carbon do we really need?," Ecological Economics, Elsevier, vol. 69(9), pages 1794-1804, July Development of the City Promises The term 'Promise' represents the pledges and commitments of citizens, businesses, and local governments, putting all stakeholders on equal footing in climate action planning.
-The ACP project is inspired by the Promise of Seoul, which sets an example of bottom up and ambitious climate action planning.
-Through peer-to-peer learning and inclusive engagement, city governments and communities in Indonesia, Vietnam, and the Philippines set their own ambitious GHG reduction targets, actions and contribute to their country's NDCs.
-The City Promises of Jakarta, Pasig, and Hanoi are guided by a common formulation process, but one which is flexible enough to accommodate local circumstances.
-The steps in this process are as follows:
+The term "Promise" represents the pledges and commitments of citizens, businesses, and local governments, putting all stakeholders on equal footing in climate action planning.
+This project is inspired by the Promise of Seoul, which set an example of bottom up and ambitious climate action planning (Section 5).
+Through peer-to-peer learning and inclusive engagement, city governments and communities in Indonesia, Vietnam, and the Philippines are setting their own ambitious GHG reduction targets and actions and contributing to their respective NDCs.

+City Promises Formulation Process